 - In 2005, we transferred to Bioalliance Pharma the Lauriad® technology for Loramyc® / Oravig®, an innovative pharmaceutical formulation for the treatment of oropharyngeal candidiasis.

 - In 2014, we sold to Viramal Ltd Testocream®, a unique cream based on the Bigel® technology for treating hypogonadism.

-In 2013, Aptys pharma®, within the Analgesia Partnership framework, launched the development of Metapain®, a new patent-protected combination of two well-known analgesics, as an alternative to weak opioids for treating moderate to severe pain.
+In 2013, Aptys pharma®, within the Analgesia Partnership framework, launched the development of Metapain®, a new patent-protected combination of two well-known analgesics, as an alternative to weak opioids.

 En 2017, we signed a partnership agreement with Unither Pharmaceuticals to co-develop Metapain®.